neutron-org/neutron-docs/docs/tutorials/onboarding/part-2-calling-modules-and-contracts.md

 In this example, SubMsg is used to capture and handle responses by setting a reply_on attribute.
 Then, in the reply function, you handle the message reply based on the id `INCREASE_COUNT_REPLY_ID`:
 1. At first we are checking the reply message id.
 If it's not `INCREASE_COUNT_REPLY_ID` something goes wrong, so we return an error;
-2. Then we are decoding `payload` field of the message to extract `counter` value we [set in the Minimal contract as a response value](https://github.com/neutron-org/onboarding/blob/f438ffae9e1e7d949534f36644f38b457c499e67/minimal_contract/src/contract.rs#L149);
+2. Then we are decoding `payload` field of the message to extract `previous_counter` value we [set in our contract in the execute message](https://github.com/neutron-org/onboarding/blob/cf20ed2a2258e772e86f12421507617a143aa675/contracts/calling_modules_and_contracts/src/contract.rs#L139);
 3. And next we a doing the `CurrentValue` [query to our Minimal contract](https://github.com/neutron-org/onboarding/blob/f438ffae9e1e7d949534f36644f38b457c499e67/minimal_contract/src/contract.rs#L149) to get the current counter value from a contract.
 Easy, right?;
 4. And then we are comparing those value just to check everything went as expected.